CTU-IIG/demos-sched/README.md

           sc_partition: anonymous_0
   ```

-- If process `budget` is not set, then the default budget `0.6 * length` of window is set for `sc_partition` processes and `length` of window is set for `be_partition` processes.
+- If process `budget` is not set, then the default budget `0.6 * length` of
+  window is set for `sc_partition` processes and `length` of window is set for
+  `be_partition` processes.

-- You can use `xx_processes` keyword for definition of partition by the list of commands.
+- You can use `xx_processes` keyword for definition of partition by the list
+  of commands:

   ``` yaml
   windows: [ {length: 500, sc_processes: [proc1, proc2]} ]